PatrikValkovic/grammpy/doc/README.md

 Welcome to the Grammpy library documentation.

 To know how to handle the grammar, look at [grammar documentation](grammars.md).

-To know more about the transformations, see [transformation documentation](transforms.md).
+This document describes how to define grammar and how to manipulate with it.

+Transformations are operations that in most cases transform rules into different forms.
+In this sub-packages you can find transformations to prepare grammar for CYK or LL grammars.
+See [transformation documentation](transforms.md) for more info.

-Finally, to know more about parsers see [parsers documentation](parsers.md).
+Finally, to know more about parsers itself, see [parsers documentation](parsers.md).
+This sub-package contains operations related to CYK, LL(k), and more.

-The library defined helper methods to traverse and manipulate the grammar or the tree.
-You can see [helper documentation](helpers.md) to see more.
+Finally, there is set of helper methods to traverse and manipulate the grammar or the resulting abstract syntactic tree.
+Visit [helper documentation](helpers.md) to see more.